duhaime/douglasduhaime.com/_posts/2018-03-18-press-piracy.md

   The plot above displays the number of texts published between 1700 and 1800 that contain at least 100, 200, and 500 matching passages (respectively) with other works from the period.
 Note the apparent rapid growth of derivative text rates after the 1750's.
 </div>

 As we have seen above, however, the number of titles printed annually also grows quite rapidly at the end of the eighteenth century.
 In order to properly evaluate the rate of change in derivative printing practices, it is therefore important to "normalize" the raw counts above by dividing each by the total number of titles published in the given year.
-Normalizing the derivative text counts in this way results in the plot below:
+Normalizing the derivative text counts in this way results in the figures displayed below:

 <img src='{{ image_dir }}/plots/derivative-text-counts-normalized.jpg' />